smaurice101/acnsmauricedsmas/README.md

 # Multi-Agent Accelerator for Data Science (MAADS)

 ## Overview
 This library allows users to harness the power of agent-based computing using hundreds of advanced linear and non-linear algorithms.
+Users can easily integrate Predictive Analytics in any solution y wrapping additional code around the functions below.
 The system can:

     1. Automatically analyse your data and perform feature selection to determine which variables are more important than others